 - decision-making and problem-solving skills

 You'll also need to be professional, flexible and work ethically to a code of conduct.

-Medical students are able to join The Association of Anaesthetists of Great Britain and Ireland at a reduced rate.
+Medical students are able to join the Association of Anaesthetists at a reduced rate.
 A number of universities have anaesthesia societies which offer careers events, mentoring schemes and other support for medical students.
-A list of some of these societies can be found on the RCoA website.
+A list of some of these societies can be found at RCoA - Medical School Anaesthesia Societies.

 The NHS is the largest employer of anaesthetists in the UK.
 There are also opportunities to work in the private sector and in the armed forces.